 Now that you know that heroin overdoses usually aren’t painful but are frequently fatal, you might be wondering about withdrawals and if they are painful or fatal.
 Contrary to popular belief, heroin withdrawal itself usually isn’t fatal.
 It’s uncomfortable, can be painful, causes numerous symptoms and some people are more prone to fatal withdrawals than others, but the withdrawal itself typically isn’t fatal.

 That said, a medical detox or medication-assisted treatment (MAT) is frequently recommended when coming off heroin.
 We recommend this for numerous reasons.
 First of all, it’s common for many people to relapse as soon as they start feeling the withdrawal symptoms.
 There is also a chance that withdrawal can be fatal if you have an existing medical condition, such as a heart or breathing condition.
 MAT can ease the withdrawal symptoms and taper your amounts until you are free from any substances.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

-According to WebMD, the most common heroin withdrawal symptoms include:
+The most common heroin withdrawal symptoms include:

 - Pain in muscles and bones